Making Progress Toward Sustainability: A Unilever Case Study

 For one thing, we believe it highlights a shortcoming of many sustainability strategies: They often invest in companies that have already achieved significant progress in meeting sustainability goals while excluding those that haven’t.

-Sustainable Solutions for Consumer Products
+Unilever’s Commitment to Sustainable Packaging for Consumer Products

 Purported greenwashing was the focus of a recent complaint the European Consumer Organization and its member affiliates filed with the European Commission.
 The complaint targets Coca-Cola, Nestle and Danone for allegedly making misleading claims about their bottled water packaging.
 The consumer protection group disputes the companies’ assertions of “100% recyclable” or “100% recycled,” further stating that the use of green imagery “may even give the impression that the bottles would have a positive impact on the environment.”2